Serg Bell: Constructor group, formerly known as Schaffhausen Institute of Technology

 Bell founded Schaffhausen Institute of Technology in 2019 in Switzerland.
 Schaffhausen Institute of Technology is an international research-led university for selected areas in computer science, physics, and technology transformation.

 Due to slow development in Switzerland and for expansion of the market, Bell invested in the private Constructor University (formerly Jacobs) in Bremen, Germany, becoming its major shareholder.
 Constructor has yet to recover.

+Virtuozzo

+Bell founded Virtuozzo as part of SWsoft (later Parallels), where it served as the core enabling technology behind SWsoft's HSP Complete solution.
+In 2000, the company released the first commercially available operating system-level virtualization container technology.
+In December 2015, Virtuozzo was spun out from Parallels to become a standalone company, and it is now positioned as a provider of infrastructure system software for AI and cloud computing.

+In 2024, Bell returned to Virtuozzo as chief executive officer.
+He stepped down from the role in 2025, and Kurt Daniel was appointed CEO, while Bell remained the company's founder, chairman, and chief constructor.

 Other ventures

 Bell is a co-founder at Acumatica, a global cloud ERP company founded in 2007 with headquarters in Bellevue, Washington.

 In 2012, Bell co-founded QWave Capital.
 The company's headquarter is in Boston.
 QWave Capital has over $300 million in funds and has invested in four quantum technology companies: ID Quantique, Nano Meta Technologies, Clifton and Centrice.

-Between 2012 and 2017, Bellv sat on the Governing Board of the Centre for Quantum Technologies.
+Between 2012 and 2017, Bell sat on the Governing Board of the Centre for Quantum Technologies.
 The Singapore-based research institute is a Research Centre of Excellence hosted by the National University of Singapore.
 The Centre brings together quantum physicists and computer scientists to explore the quantum nature of reality and the fundamental limits of information processing.

 In 2021, he contributed to funding a new quantum computer startup company, QuEra, which is developing a 256-qubit machine.